Kappela

 Kappela is a 2020 Indian Malayalam-language action thriller film written and directed by Muhammad Musthafa (in his directorial debut).
-Movie produced by Vishnu Venu Under his banner Kadhaas Untold.
+The movie was produced by Vishnu Venu under his banner Kadhaas Untold.
 Starring Anna Ben, Sreenath Bhasi, and Roshan Mathew.
 The music was composed by Sushin Shyam.
 The plot follows a phone call romance between an auto rickshaw driver, Vishnu, and a village girl, Jessy, who have never met each other.
-This film received positive reviews for the cast's performances and social message.
-After the huge success of film, it is remade in Telugu as Butta Bomma, which marks the Telugu debuts of Surya Vasishta and Arjun Das.
+The film received positive reviews for its social message and the cast's performance.
+After the success of the film, it was remade in Telugu as Butta Bomma, which marks the Telugu debut of Surya Vasishta and Arjun Das.